zhumaniyaz17/finalexam/general/question_mJ6vt.md

-The operating system abstraction for a running program.
+The operating system's abstraction for a running program.

 * shell
 * file
-* process
++ process
 * kernel
 * abscess
 * progress